 (4) Holiday Functions

-Holiday functions are permitted.
+Holiday functions are permitted and may include guests or family members at the department head’s discretion.
 The cost of such functions must be reasonable and may not be charged against any contract or grant fund or reimbursed overhead (F&A).

 The purchase of alcohol is allowed upon approval of the Dean or Vice President.
 Charges for alcohol may not be paid from state appropriated funds or federal funds.